MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 ## Set up the lab workstations

 Once you verify your base Azure ATP lab is set up, you can start the workstation configuration to prepare for the next three tutorials in this series.
-To make this lab look active, we'll hydrate our VictimPC and AdminPC.
+We'll hydrate our VictimPC and AdminPC to make this lab look active.

 ### VictimPC local policies